-1 Summary
+Summary

-- ADAS was commissioned by MAFF's Land Use Planning Unit to provide information on land quality for a number of sites in the Winchester District of Hampshire The work forms part of MAFF's statutory input to the preparation of the Winchester District Local Plan - Site 104 comprises 4.1 hectares of land to the north of Forest Road in Waltham Chase Hampshire.
-An Agricultural Land Classification (ALC) survey was carried out during July 1994.
-The survey was undertaken at a detailed level of approximately two borings per hectare of agricultural land surveyed.
-A total of 4 borings and one soil inspection pit were described in accordance with MAFF's revised guidelines and criteria for grading the quality of agricultural land (MAFF 1988).
-These guidelines provide a framework for classifying land according to the extent to which its physical or chemical characteristics impose a long term limitation on its use for agriculture. - At the time of the survey the land use was permanent pasture.
-Approximately two thirds of the site was not surveyed due to incomplete ownership and tenancy information. - The distribution of grades and subgrades is shown on the attached ALC map and the areas and extent are given in the table below.
-The map has been drawn at a scale of 1 10 000.
+- 1.1 ADAS was commissioned by MAFF's Land Use Planning Unit to provide information on land quality for a number of sites in the vicinity of Bexhill.
+This work was in connection with the Rother District Local Plan. - 1.2 The site comprises approximately 1.4 ha of land on the northern side of Bexhill adjacent to the cemetery.
+The site formed part of a previous ALC survey for the Bexhill area conducted by ADAS at a reconnaissance level in 1984 using the original ALC system.
+A map at 1:25,000 scale was produced of that survey (ADAS 1984).
+An Agricultural Land Classification (ALC) survey was carried out in May 1995 at a detailed level of approximately one boring per hectare and a total of 3 borings and 1 soil inspection pit were assessed in accordance with MAFF's revised guidelines and criteria for grading the quality of agricultural land (MAFF, 1988).
+These guidelines provide a framework for classifying land according to the extent to which its physical or chemical characteristics impose long term limitations on its use for agriculture - 1.3 The work was carried out by members of the Resource Planning Team in the Guildford Statutory Group of ADAS. - 1.4 At the time of survey, all the agricultural land was in permanent grassland.
+A small area of Non-agricultural land was identified which comprised a disused pit which had reverted to woodland. - 1.5 The distribution of the grades and subgrades is shown on the attached ALC map and the areas are given in the table below.
+The map has been drawn at a scale of 1:10,000.
 It is accurate at this scale but any enlargement would be misleading.
+This map supersedes any previous survey information for this site.